americanexpress/hyperledger-fabric-sdk-php/README.md

 # Hyperledger Fabric Client SDK for PHP

-Welcome to Java SDK for Hyperledger project.
+Welcome to PHP SDK for Hyperledger project.
 The main objective of this SDK is to facilitate a client to perform basic chaincode related operations like: creating a channel, installing and accessing a chaincode etc.

 Note, the fabric-sdk-php is a standalone client side interface to access the network information and ledger data over running blockchain network, it cannot be used as a persistence medium for application defined channels data.